-MATH 1160 Statistical Concepts 3 credits Prerequisites: Student must meet one of the following criteria to register for this course:
+MATH 1160Statistical Concepts3 creditsPrerequisites: Student must meet one of the following criteria to register for this course:

 - Math 1118 or the equivalent with a grade of C or higher

 - Math 1124 or Math 1141

 - Three High school STEM or Core Math courses with grades of B or higher

 - Appropriate score on the College Placement Test

 - ACT Math Score of 22 or higher

 - SAT Math Score of 530 or higher

-- Accuplacer EA with a score of 90 or higher

-This course serves as a non-technical introduction to fundamental ideas in statistics.
+- Accuplacer EA with a score of 90 or higher This course serves as a non-technical introduction to fundamental ideas in statistics.
 Statistical ideas are introduced through examples, showing how statistics has helped solve major problems in various fields.
 Students who already earned credit for MATH 281 or MATH 2281 may not earn credit for MATH 1160.

-MATH 1199 Seminar

-This course will be a discussion of particular problems related to a chosen program or area of interest.
+MATH 1199 Seminar 1-6 credits This course will be a discussion of particular problems related to a chosen program or area of interest.

-MATH 2221 Calculus I

-Prerequisite: One of the following:
+MATH 2221 Calculus I Prerequisite: One of the following: 5 credits

-- Math 1141 with a grade of B or higher and Math 1142. - Four High school STEM or Core Math courses with grades A, A, B, B or higher.
+- Math 1141 with a grade of B or higher and Math 1142

+- Four High school STEM or Core Math courses with grades A, A, B, B or higher.
-This must include a course covering trigonometry

-- ACT Math score of 26 or above.
+This must include a course covering trigonometry - ACT Math score of 26 or above.